Chris Brown Calls Aziz Ansari ‘Aladdin’ After Comparison To Donald Trump

 Melania Trump And Her ‘Glam Team’ Have Takeover Plans To…

 “In the earliest written version of the story of Aladdin, the protagonist is a poor boy who is living on the streets in China.
 He is a native Chinese youth and not an Arabian boy who has somehow ended up in China, although he and everyone else in the story have Arabic names.
-In some of the more recent renditions of the tale of Aladdin, including the popular animated Disney movie “Aladdin” released in 1992, there is no reference to Aladdin’s Chinese roots.”
+In some of the more recent renditions of the tale of Aladdin, including the popular animated Disney movie Aladdin released in 1992, there is no reference to Aladdin’s Chinese roots.”

 Chris Brown Hurls Racist Insult at Aziz Ansari in Attempt to Prove He's Not Like Donald Trump https://t.co/Fyw29gQGQh @NizalClothing pic.twitter.com/1xJpPLEWdr